This Privacy Statement was last updated on December 14, 2021.

 - The length of time we have an ongoing relationship with you and provide the Activities to you (for example, for as long as you have an account with us or keep using the Activities);

 - Whether there is a legal obligation to which we are subject (for example, certain laws require us to keep records of your transactions for a certain period of time before we can delete them); or

 - Whether retention is advisable in light of our legal position (such as in regard to applicable statutes of limitations, litigation or regulatory investigations).

 In addition, we are not responsible for the information collection, use, disclosure or security policies or practices of other organizations, such as Facebook, Apple, Google, Microsoft, RIM or any other app developer, social media platform provider, operating system provider, wireless service provider or device manufacturer, including with respect to any Personal Information you disclose to other organizations through or in connection with our Social Media Pages.

-USE OF SERVICES BY MINORS
+USE OF ACTIVITIES BY MINORS